Bsin2020/docs/vps_staking_with_gui.md

 ![connect to linux vps with gui through Xorg](https://lh6.googleusercontent.com/kclRSDWI_D7CnyQsBupxOUF3qGra5LeEsYeh8F9FaznsBibn36-MraOn97sRLg6PDsCR4038p2riYS4g-zxWfkueGicfZIWkSZhpGjvdyEtkE1r4poZaipKKc7xtKx9URSvUbK2h)

-STEP 4: Installation of the Linux Wallet
+## Installation of the Linux Wallet

 The GUI Desktop allows you to use the wallet in a graphical way.